Romantic Dining 101, According to Eleven Madison Park’s Chef Daniel Humm

 Share

 If there’s one thing chef Daniel Humm of New York City’s Eleven Madison Park knows, it’s that the key to a person’s heart is most easily accessible through their stomach.
-And there’s nothing more romantic than that.
+What’s more romantic than that?

 The three-Michelin star restaurant Eleven Madison Park has been a Manhattan institution since 1998.
 And ever since Chef Humm turned the menu fully plant-based in 2021, it has become one of the most exciting destinations for climate-conscious, ethical diners.
-Eleven Madison weathered the pandemic storm, it turned its cheek to the blowback for removing meat and dairy from the menu, and it has since expanded its footprint with a wine club and Eleven Madison Home products that ship nationwide.
+Eleven Madison weathered the pandemic storm, it turned its cheek to the blowback for adding meat and dairy back the menu, and it has aslo expanded its footprint with a wine club and Eleven Madison Home products that ship nationwide.

 The restaurant’s culinary team is constantly fine-tuning recipes in the kitchen and from the bar, as well as its range of cooking essentials in the Eleven Madison Home collection — from oils and vinegars to granola, and its house-label non-alcoholic vermouth.
 It collaborated with Bill Couig of Furthurdesign on unique candle votives for the Eleven Madison Park dining room that it’s now also offering to customers through the collection.
 The votives are hand-blown in Couig’s Brooklyn studio, scented with lavender and sage soy wax, and hand poured by Enly candles.